© 2024 New Hampshire Public Radio

 NHPR is New Hampshire’s primary source for accountability reporting on government and private institutions and a forum for the public to question and challenge elected officials, candidates, and other leaders.
 Our national programs, rooted in New Hampshire interests and values, interrogate the most pressing concerns of our time: the state of our democracy and the fate of our planet.
 By producing distinctive, enterprising journalism that our audiences cannot find elsewhere and leveraging NPR’s excellence in national and international reporting, NHPR makes itself indispensable.

-DOUBLE AND DIVERSIFY THE AUDIENCE
+BOLDLY GROW AND DIVERSIFY OUR AUDIENCE

 BUILD TRUST AND LOYALTY THROUGH ENGAGEMENT